-Whether it’s sharing a home with a partner for the first time and navigating how to unite your design aesthetics or moving house with treasured pieces picked for a different space, there are myriad moments when we’re faced with fusing together items from different walks of life.
+Whether it’s sharing a home with a partner for the first time and navigating how to unite your design aesthetics or moving with treasured pieces picked for a different space, there are myriad moments when we’re faced with fusing together items from different walks of life.
 But how to do it well?
-Sometimes it’s best to ask the experts.
-We did just this; here, a member of our Interior Design Service, Sarina Hawkins, shares her best tips on how to achieve a character-packed but cohesive look that melds the classic with the contemporary.
+Sometimes it’s best to ask the professionals.
+We did just this; here, one of our interiors experts, Sarina Hawkins, shares her best tips on how to achieve a character-packed but cohesive look that melds the classic with the contemporary.

-While prescriptive interiors may be out – and mixing and matching in – there’s no denying that certain pieces and spaces fall distinctly into either the classic or contemporary bracket.
-A contemporary look often features a neutral palette, with purposeful pops of colour, and is full of sleek, clean-lined designs.
+While prescriptive interiors may be out—and mixing and matching in—there’s no denying that certain pieces and spaces fall distinctly into either the classic or contemporary bracket.
+A contemporary look often features a neutral palette, with purposeful pops of color, and is full of sleek, clean-lined designs.
 For Sarina, a classic aesthetic is slightly harder to define: “It’s not old fashioned per se, but adheres to more traditional styles, and might have a more formal layout as well.”
-Think a very symmetrical space, with furniture in dark woods – perhaps matching pieces – that uses only a few colours, patterns and finishes.
+Think a very symmetrical space, with furniture in dark woods—perhaps matching pieces—that uses only a few colors, patterns and finishes.
 “For me, classic is more about a feeling that a space gives off,” she says.
 Ultimately, a space that feels right for you is everyone’s end goal, but if the journey feels a little convoluted, fortunately there are some rules of thumb to guide you.

 Large furniture items, such as a sofa or dining table, are the ones that command attention when you come into the room, so it makes sense that they should be your jumping off point.
 “It’s about making sure that the framework of the furniture suits the space; you can then add in personality with the finish or fabric,” says Sarina.
-For example, if you have a townhouse with lots of period features and would like to make it feel a bit more modern, you should look to a sofa with a more traditional silhouette – the example she gives is our Highmore – that will look at home in the space.
-Then you could opt for a fun geometric upholstery pattern or a bright colour that adds a more playful feel.
-“I wouldn’t be too bogged down by ‘oh the legs are a different colour to that antique I’ve got’ – you’ve got the patterned upholstery and that’s really what your eye is looking at,” she advises.
+For example, if you have a townhouse with lots of historical features and would like to make it feel a bit more modern, you should look to a sofa with a more traditional silhouette that will look at home in the space.
+Then you could opt for a fun geometric upholstery pattern or a bright color that adds a more playful feel.
+“I wouldn’t be too bogged down by ‘oh the legs are a different color to that antique I’ve got’—you’ve got the patterned upholstery and that’s really what your eye is looking at,” she advises.